Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Abstract

 \section{Abstract}

-Approximate Agreement ($\approximateagreement$) is a key consensus primitive that, even in the presence of Byzantine faults, allows honest parties to obtain close (but not necessarily identical) outputs that lie within the range of their inputs.
-While the optimal round complexity of synchronous $\approximateagreement$ on real values is well understood, its extension to other input spaces remains an open problem.
+Approximate Agreement ($\approximateagreement$) is a fundamental primitive that, even in the presence of Byzantine faults, allows honest parties to obtain close (but not necessarily identical) outputs that lie within the range of their inputs.
+While the optimal round complexity of synchronous $\approximateagreement$ on real values is well understood, its extension to other input spaces has remained open, with fundamental questions regarding achievable resilience and round efficiency still unresolved.

-Our work is concerned with $\approximateagreement$ on trees, where the parties hold as inputs vertices from a publicly known labeled tree $\tree$ and must output $1$-close vertices in the honest inputs' convex hull.